danielvaughan/learning-paths-old/what-is-a-learning-path.md

 # What is a Learning Path?

-A Learning Path is a curated collection of publically available resources recommended to those seeking to develop competency in a specific subject area with support from a Community of Practice.
+A Learning Path is a curated collection of publically available resources recommended to those with the goal to develop competency in a specific subject with support of a Community of Practice.

 ## Who Creates a Learning Path?